 Closer to the Center of the Twin Cities (But more North), you will find North Mississippi Regional Park just off Interstate 94, spreading north and south of 49th Ave, you will find this long narrow park on the banks of the Mississippi River.
-From the playground proper, you can’t see the river, but it’s there–on the other side of the trees.
-This park is the collaborative effort between the Minneapolis Park and Recreation Board and Three Rivers Park District.
+From the North Mississippi Regional Park Playground proper, you can’t see the river, but it’s there–on the other side of the trees.
+This park is managed by the Minneapolis Park and Recreation Board.

 I am not kidding about the long and narrow park.
 When Mississippi Drive borders one side and the Mighty Mississipp’ borders the other, it’s not a broad park.
 What it loses in width, it makes up for in length.
 The park is between 1/2 to 1 mile wide (it varies), but approximately 12 miles long between 42nd Ave. and 53rd Ave.